Marijuana Addiction Treatment

 Can a person overdose on marijuana?

 Before you begin treatment at Little Creek Recovery, you first need to go through detox.
 This process is a very important piece of the puzzle because it aims to remove all traces of THC from your system.
 By going through detox, you will have to experience some difficult symptoms of withdrawal.
 And while you might be able to detox your body from THC by yourself, it’s still better to do so with professional help.
 Our experts will help you go through detox and withdrawal as comfortably as possible.
+Luckily, marijuana detox is as mild as detox goes.
+That being said, there are several withdrawal symptoms that you might want to be prepared for.

 Marijuana withdrawal symptoms